Lipscomb University Novel Coronavirus COVID-19 update and response.Learn More

 Whether it's your love for theatre, professional ambition, or calling to teach that has brought you here, we will guide you into becoming a well-rounded theatre practitioner committed to artistic and academic excellence.
-After all, our world needs smart artists.
-So we start with foundational instruction on all theatrical aspects that streamline into more specific courses each year.
-You'll have the chance to take part in departmental productions and in the Nashville theatre scene, too.
+After all, our world needs smart, innovative artists.
+We start with foundational instruction on all theatrical aspects that streamline into more specific courses each year.
+You'll take part in departmental productions and in the local Nashville theatre scene.
 Our professional faculty will connect you to outside opportunities.
-You'll build community in our tight-knit department, where support from the relationships you gain here will keep strengthening your career even after graduation day.
+You'll build community in our tight-knit department, where support from the relationships you gain will continue strengthening your career even after graduation day.

 Learn about the audition process for our BFA degrees in the Admissions Requirements tab above.